 While OOP languages can be powerful, they aren’t useful for every situation and come with some baggage that must be considered.

-- Reusability – Object-oriented code is extremely modular by design, and because of polymorphism and abstraction you can make one function that can be used over and over again, or copy information and functionality that’s already been written with inheritance.
+Object-oriented code is extremely modular by design.
+Because of polymorphism and abstraction, you can make one function that can be used over and over again.
+You can also copy information and functionality that’s already been written with inheritance.
 This saves time, reduces complexity, saves space, and makes coding a lighter load on our fingers.

-- Parallel Development – because of the four pillars, when the main classes are defined there is enough groundwork for parts of the program to be developed separately from each other and still function.
+There is enough groundwork for parts of the program to be developed separately from each other and still function under object-oriented principles.
 This makes concurrent development much easier for larger development teams.

-- Maintenance – Because most, if not all, of our code is in one place, being called and reused, that code is much easier to maintain.
-Instead of having to go through a hundred different instances where a function is called and fix each individually, we can fix the one modular and polymorphic function that’s called a hundred times.
+Because most, if not all, of our code is in one place, being called and reused, that code is much easier to maintain.
+Instead of having to individually fix a hundred different instances where a function is called, we can fix the one modular and polymorphic function.

-- Often Messy – Because object-oriented languages are so customizable and scalable, it can be easy to lose an understanding of how the code works.
-OOP code can function in many ways, and there are many methodologies for programming in OOP that don’t work well with other methodologies, or are just inefficient or difficult to use to begin with.
-Essentially, as programmers are often allowed too much freedom, that freedom is often abused to make programs that could be much more efficient, or are inherently buggy.
+Because object-oriented languages are so customizable and scalable, it can be easy to lose an understanding of how the code works.
+OOP code can function in many ways.
+There are many methodologies for programming in OOP that don’t work well with other methodologies, are inefficient, or are difficult to use.

-- Requires More Planning – Because these languages are so modular and scalable, going in without a clear design ahead of time is a recipe for disaster.
+Because these languages are so modular and scalable, going in without a clear design ahead of time is a recipe for disaster.
 Creating an efficient program requires a solid plan, more so than with other programming paradigms.
-Programmers need to have a good understanding of what they’re doing to make a program that can be as scalable, efficient, and powerful as the object-oriented language will allow it to be.

-- Opacity – This is as much a pro as it is a con.
-Because objects and functions can operate so independently, taking in information and (usually) spitting out reliable results, they can end up being black boxes—where what they do isn’t always apparent.
+This is as much a pro as it is a con.
+Objects and functions can operate independently.
+They can take in information and (usually) return reliable results.
+As a result, they can end up being black boxes, meaning that what they do isn’t always apparent.
 While the programmer probably created that object and knows what it does, OOP languages simply aren’t as transparent as other languages.
-In functional languages, all of the code is laid out in front of them instead of being parceled up and hidden away like in object-oriented languages.

-- Performance – Object-oriented languages often take a performance hit.
-Programs made in OOP languages are often larger in size and require more computational effort to run than functional languages.
-However, this isn’t always true, or important.
+Object-oriented languages often take a performance hit.
+Programs made in OOP languages are often larger and require more computational effort to run than functional languages.
+However, this isn’t always true or important.
 C++ is an OOP language, but it’s one of the fastest languages available.
-On the same note, speed isn’t always important, and the difference in speed really only becomes apparent when processing huge or complex calculations, or in instances where extreme speed is required.
-Otherwise, most programming languages will function at an apparent same speed depending on the function.
+On the same note, speed isn’t always important.
+The difference in speed only becomes apparent when processing huge or complex calculations or in instances where extreme speed is required.

-Now that you have a firm grasp of what an object-oriented language is, what it’s good for, and which are the most popular, you’re ready to pick one and start learning.
+Now you have a firm grasp of what an object-oriented language is, what it’s good for, and which are the most popular.
 Programming in these languages can be as enjoyable as it is profitable, and your career in development is only a few steps away.